 This easy Lentil Soup Recipe can be made in the Instant Pot or on the stove top.
-Made with black beluga lentils, loads of vegetables, and plenty of kale or spinach, this Instant Pot Lentil Soup is the best way to fill up on a cold night.
+Made with lentils, loads of vegetables, and plenty of leafy greens, this nourishing Vegan Lentil Soup recipe is the best way to fill up on a cold night.

 In our home, we have soup for dinner pretty much every Sunday evening in the colder months.
 It's a routine that works well for us because a) we always know what's for dinner on a Sunday, and b) soup freezes like a boss, so we only actually have to make soup every few weeks.
 (Related: Vegetarian Freezer Meals)